YHPeter/trojan-gfw-configuration/README_EN.md

 # Trojan client with control commands [简体中文](./README.md) | English
+Download [Release](https://github.com/YHPeter/Trojan-gfw-configuration-explanation/releases) Here!
+If there are any issue, please contact to me.

-## Download [Release](https://github.com/YHPeter/Trojan-gfw-configuration-explanation/releases) Here! <br> Notices: Do not copy the following code and error will be reported.
-JSON files are not supported to comment.
+**Notices: Do not copy the following code and error will be reported.
+JSON files are not supported to comment.**

 # Trojan Server Configuration

 The official document has enough details, you can refer from it: